Mahabharata: Derivative literature

 Bhasa, the 2nd- or 3rd-century CE Sanskrit playwright, wrote two plays on episodes in the Marabharata, Urubhanga (Broken Thigh), about the fight between Duryodhana and Bhima, while Madhyamavyayoga (The Middle One) set around Bhima and his son, Ghatotkacha.
 The first important play of 20th century was Andha Yug (The Blind Epoch), by Dharamvir Bharati, which came in 1955, found in Mahabharat, both an ideal source and expression of modern predicaments and discontent.
 Starting with Ebrahim Alkazi, it was staged by numerous directors.
 V. S. Khandekar's Marathi novel, Yayati (1960), and Girish Karnad's debut play Yayati (1961) are based on the story of King Yayati found in the Mahabharat.
 Bengali writer and playwright, Buddhadeva Bose wrote three plays set in Mahabharat, Anamni Angana, Pratham Partha and Kalsandhya.
 Pratibha Ray wrote an award winning novel entitled Yajnaseni from Draupadi's perspective in 1984.
 Later, Chitra Banerjee Divakaruni wrote a similar novel entitled The Palace of Illusions: A Novel in 2008.
-Gujarati poet Chinu Modi has written long narrative poetry Bahuk based on character Bahuka.
+Gujarati poet Chinu Modi has written long narrative poetry Bahuk based on the figure Bahuka.
 Krishna Udayasankar, a Singapore-based Indian author, has written several novels which are modern-day retellings of the epic, most notably the Aryavarta Chronicles Series.
 Suman Pokhrel wrote a solo play based on Ray's novel by personalizing and taking Draupadi alone in the scene.

 Amar Chitra Katha published a 1,260-page comic book version of the Mahabharata.